CTP synthase 1: Cancer therapy

 The high proliferation rates and metabolic activity of cancer cells are likely to result in a critical dependency on the de novo pyrimidine synthesis pathway.
 This dependency is exploited therapeutically by several chemotherapy drugs that block de novo pyrimidine synthesis, including the nucleotide analogues cytosine arabinoside (ara-C) and gemcitabine.

 Cyclopentenyl cytosine (CPEC) is an inhibitor of both CTPS1 and CTPS2, with activity thought to be mediated by its 5'-triphosphate metabolite CPEC-TP.
 In phase 1 clinical studies, CPEC administration resulted in unpredictable and refractory hypotension, including fatal events, resulting in discontinuation of clinical development.

 Recently, selective small molecule inhibitors have been described with a high degree of selectivity for CTPS1 over CTPS2.
 The binding mode and mechanism of CTPS1 selectivity has been resolved by cryo-EM which showed docking of the compounds to the CTP binding site of the enzyme.
-A lead clinical candidate from this chemical series has shown efficacy in preclinical models of myeloma and T cell neoplasia.
+A lead clinical candidate from this chemical series has shown efficacy in preclinical models of B and T cell neoplasia.

 A first in human clinical trial of a selective CTPS1 inhibitor will open to recruitment for patients with relapsed/refractory B cell lymphoma or T cell lymphoma late summer 2022 (NCT05463263).